rustwasm/wasm-bindgen/guide/src/reference/cli.md

 manually configure the bundler to copy all files in `snippets/` to the output directory, preserving their paths relative to whichever bundled file ends up containing the JS shim.

+On the no-modules target, `link_to!` won't work if used outside of a document, e.g. inside a worker.
+This is because it's impossible to figure out what the URL of the linked module is without a reference point like `import.meta.url`.